obsessive tester

 This feels like the fancy version of Cetaphil.
 It’s extremely gentle and designed to not be irritating to even very sensitive skin types.
 If you don’t wear makeup often and want a light cleanser, this is for you.

-Best Cleanser for Removing Makeup
+The Best Cleanser for Removing Makeup

 Technically, it’s not a face wash, but why do we have to follow every single rule?
 This is a perfect makeup remover that dissolves even the most waterproof of makeup with a few swipes.
 (For particularly stubborn mascara, put it on a pad, leave it in place, and give it time to work.)
 It feels just like water, which is ideal when you’re too lazy to splash water on your face.
 Dr. Maguiness says a micellar water is a great initial step to wipe away makeup and oils before you follow up with a gentle cleanser.

-Best Face Wash for Dry Skin
+The Best Cleanser for Dry Skin

-This antioxidant-packed, fragrance-free cleanser is loved by both dermatologists and owners of sensitive, finicky skin for its ability to cleanse while calming irritation.
+This antioxidant-packed, fragrance-free cleanser is loved by both and owners of sensitive, finicky skin for its ability to cleanse while calming irritation.
 The pH-balanced formula is infused with soothing aloe, which is good news for people with facial eczema or psoriasis.
 It whips into a lovely, lightweight cream that helps maintain the skin’s natural acidity, so flare-ups become less frequent and skin stays protected and supple.

-Best Cleanser for Oily Skin
+The Best Cleanser for Oily Skin

 Dr. Maguiness suggests this top-rated foaming cleanser for oily skin.
 It contains niacinamide and ceramides, which help calm redness and protect your skin barrier.
 “This is a deep cleanser that does not strip or dry,” she says, with the added benefit of being fragrance free and hypoallergenic.

-Best Deep Cleanser
+The Best Deep Cleanser

 True to its name, this formula gets all up in your pores to rinse away makeup, sunscreen, dirt, and any other buildup.
 The fragrance-free cleanser leaves no product behind, and even waterproof mascara and eyeliner are no match for its dissolving powers.
 The solid 4.9-star rating and glowing reviews are proof that it works wonders, and the rosemary-leaf oil (Hello, antioxidants!) and vitamin E ensure your skin is nourished after each wash.

-Most Nutritious Face Wash
+The Most Nutritious Face Wash

 Does your skin feel like it’s missing a little something-something lately?
 This refreshing gel wash contains a healthy dose of probiotics, omega fatty acids, and vitamins that make your face feel nourished and much more balanced.
 Fittingly, it has a nice, silky texture that feels more like a serum than a stripping soap, making it the perfect final step in a double cleanse.